Relaxation dynamics of an unlike spin pair system: Description of the nuclear spin system

-The solutions of each set of linear differential equation were computed using algebraic matrix properties and standard procedures to solve ordinary differential equations.
-The solution is resumed with the computation of the eigenvalues of Redfield superoperators at each coherence order $\iota_{\beta}^{\left( \alpha\right) }$ which are detailed in Tab. \ref{tab:RelaxationRatesAX}.
+The solutions of each set of linear differential equations were computed using algebraic matrix properties and standard procedures to solve ordinary differential equations.
+The solution is resumed with the computation of the eigenvalues of Redfield superoperators at each coherence order $\iota_{\beta}^{\left( \alpha\right) }$ detailed in Tab. \ref{tab:RelaxationRatesAX}.